 4D BIM modelling visualization incorporates start and finish date data for the supply and installation of construction components and reveals the importance of them in relation to the overall project.
 It has removed the challenge associated with traditional scheduling of construction sequences of misunderstanding brought about by the lack of visualization.

+Through 4D BIM visualization, it has become easy to view schedule a variety of information.
 This includes construction progress information which can be shown through project viewing, review and simulation tools.

 4D BIM visualization also assists in resolving any conflicts between sub-contractors or areas of site congestion which could disrupt workflow prior to construction.
 It can also include access routes and temporary equipment, be used to plan material deliveries, coordinate material handling equipment and ensure their availability.